branc116/brplot/README.md

 It works as a [`library`](#Brplot-as-an-library) or as an standalone application.

 ## Running brplot as an application
 brplot reads data from standard input and draws the data.
-There is a format of expected that [`Input format`](#Input-format).
+Expected format is described [`here`](#Input-format).
+But I think you'd be better of just reading the examples:

 ### Examples
 I think that more or less all the examples listed on [ttyplot examples](https://github.com/tenox7/ttyplot#examples) should work with brplot ( just replace ttyplot with brplot. )